What Is Raycast? The Complete Guide to the Best Mac Launcher (2026)

 Raycast in a Nutshell

-At its core, Raycast is a productivity launcher for macOS.
+At its core, Raycast is a productivity launcher and command palette for macOS.
 Think of it as Spotlight on steroids.
-You press a keyboard shortcut (most users remap Cmd+Space), type what you want, and Raycast handles the rest — whether that's opening an app, searching files, running a calculation, expanding a text snippet, or querying an AI model.
+You press a keyboard shortcut (most users remap Cmd+Space), type what you want, and Raycast handles the rest — opening an app, searching files, running a calculation, expanding a text snippet, or querying an AI model.

 What sets Raycast apart from Apple's built-in Spotlight is its extensibility.
 The Raycast Store has thousands of community-built extensions that integrate with tools like GitHub, Jira, Notion, Slack, Linear, Figma, Docker, and hundreds more.
 Instead of switching between apps, you pull up Raycast and get things done from one place.

 Raycast is built by a Berlin-based company founded in 2020, backed by prominent investors including Accel and Coatue.
+For a closer look at the founders and funding history, see who owns Raycast.
 It has quickly become the default launcher for a significant portion of the macOS developer community.
+If you're also wondering about the code itself, our post on whether Raycast is open source clears up what parts are and aren't publicly available.

 Who Is Raycast For?